jacquesboitreaud/OptiMol/README.md

 ### Embedding molecules

-To compute embeddings for molecules in csv file, run The column containing the smiles should be labeled 'smiles'.
+To compute embeddings for molecules in csv file:
+The column containing the smiles should be labeled 'smiles'.

 Arguments :